affiliate disclosure

 Unlike Shared Hosting, the number of websites on a VPS server is limited to provide better performance and reliability.

-The buildings in the image below can be compared to how VPS (virtual private server) works in online marketing.
+The buildings in the image below can be compared to how a virtual private server (VPS) works in online marketing.

 It is a building with many tenants, but not as many as those in the first image above.
 However, several tenants still share the apartment.

-One significant advantage of a VPS over Shared servers is that server resources are shared evenly among all websites on the same server.
+One significant advantage of a VPS over Shared servers is that server resources are evenly distributed among all websites on the same VPS.

 So, if one website experiences a sudden traffic surge, it doesn’t affect another website’s performance.
-This is possible via a virtual machine that creates a separation for each website within the VPS server.
+This is possible via a virtual machine that creates a separate environment for each website on the VPS.

 Another advantage is that VPS hosting is easy to scale as your site grows.
 Since you’re allocated a portion of the server resources, increasing what is allocated to you is no BIG deal.